-One of the styles that is often tied up with a contemporary style is the modern theme.
-Although these two styles share something in common, they are two different terms when we talk about interior design.
+One of the styles that are often tied up with a contemporary style is the modern theme.
+Although these two styles share something in common, they are two different terms when discussing interior design.
 With the implementation of clean, crisp, and minimal lines, a neutral colour scheme, and a fusion of glass, metal, and other smooth materials, modern interior design focuses on functional aesthetics.
 This means that minimal accessories are used, and utilitarian furnishing is highlighted.

-Whether you have a more spacious open-plan or a one-wall kitchen, a modern approach to your kitchen's style will make a huge impact on how spacious your kitchen will look.
-If you want to make the most of your limited kitchen space, this "form follows function" style is ideal for you.
+Whether you have a more spacious open plan or a one-wall kitchen, a modern approach to your kitchen's style will greatly impact how spacious your kitchen will look.
+If you want to make the most of your limited kitchen space, this "form follows function" style is ideal.

 As mentioned earlier, a modern style goes for a neutral colour palette.
 This includes white, black, grey, pewter, beige, ivory, et cetera.
 In a modern HDB kitchen, these subtle colours are everything but ordinary.
 Neutral colours are used to highlight the uncluttered kitchen space and are reflected by glass or chrome accents.
-A combination of light ivory walls and dark furniture creates a smart and organised appeal to your kitchen.
+Combining light ivory walls and dark furniture creates a clever and organised appeal to your kitchen.
 Welcome accent colours for a more exciting theme.

-Create a mesmerising kitchen with a mixture of warm light fixtures, long under cabinet LED, and the contrast of white pendant lights over a chrome kitchen island.
-You may also highlight the beauty of a dark, monochromatic kitchen with small, soft glow lights placed on a vertical line.
+Create a mesmerising kitchen with a mixture of warm light fixtures, long under-cabinet LED, and the contrast of white pendant lights over a chrome kitchen island.
+You may also highlight the beauty of a dark, monochromatic kitchen with small, soft glow lights on a vertical line.
 To add a subtle accent, hang some geometric pendant lights in frames in strategic places in your kitchen.